bcreane/bcreane.github.io/_posts/2018-04-03-google-app-engine.md

 ```

 Okay, this is awkward and doesn't scale, but fortunately we have a pretty small site
 with fewer than 100 directories and 500 files.
-The generated yaml is big, but
+The generated `app.yaml` is big, but
 not impossibly big.

-## You don't know the mime type for scripts or yaml?
+# You don't know the mime type for scripts or yaml?
 Really?

 Most webservers give you a robust pre-populated list of mime types.
 There
-are only about a dozen file suffixes in our site, e.g. `yaml`, `txt`, `html`, `jpg`
+are only about a dozen file suffixes in our site, e.g. `yaml`, `txt`, `html`, `jpg`.
-and a few more.
 Nothing exotic.

 Turns out GAE's webserver doesn't know what to do with `.bash`, `.sh`, or `.yaml`.
 Again, not a big deal, but our script is getting bigger: